brendanwenzel/brewery/README.md

 #### Support My Work

-There are multiple ways to support my work and help me do more of this.

-One is to make a donation on BNB, ETH or MATIC to 0x13e71e5507cF7292CF8202Cbde034Cd71ACbA63b
+- Donations on BNB, ETH or MATIC to 0x13e71e5507cF7292CF8202Cbde034Cd71ACbA63b

-You can also hire me to customize a script for your needs.
+- Hire me to customize a script for your needs.

-Telegram: @brendanwenzel
+  - Telegram: @brendanwenzel
-Twitter: @brendanwenzel
+  - Twitter: @brendanwenzel